IBM/ansible-storage-protect/README.md

 NOTE: This collection is under development

-This collection provides a series of Ansible modules and plugins for interacting with the IBM Storage Protect product.
+This collection provides a series of Ansible modules and plugins to help automate the deployment and configuration of a Storage Protect landscape comprising of multiple Storage Protect servers and clients.
+It can be used to automate perform simple [data protection operations](https://www.ibm.com/docs/en/storage-protect/8.1.24?topic=overview-data-protection-services) such as backup / restore, archive / retrieve - of the data or workloads supported by the IBM Storage Protect product.
+You can also automate the overall data protection governance for the enterprise, using policy-based data management.
 For more information regarding this product, see [IBM Documentation](https://ibm.com/docs/en).

 ## Requirements

-This collection requires the `dsmadmc` CLI to be installed on the target host.
+### Ansible version compatibility

+This collection has been tested against following Ansible versions: >=2.15.0.

+### Python

+Collection supports 3.9+

+### IBM Storage Protect

+This collection supports IBM Storage Protect versions >= 8.1.23.
+The Storage Protect Client (including dsmadmc CLI) must be pre-installed in the target client-node.
+Refer to [IBM documentation](https://www.ibm.com/docs/en/storage-protect/8.1.24?topic=windows-install-unix-linux-backup-archive-clients) for more details

 ## Installation